Your organisation can’t be agile if your people aren’t agile.

 Employees love these consumer-grade team messaging apps.
 But their ad hoc, stealth adoption limits effectiveness, increases cost, and creates a number of concerns for IT, such as:

 But from cloud file storage to smartphones, experience shows employees will use what they like to use.
 This dilemma requires deploying technologies that meet both needs.
 This is why IT should take the lead in meeting the exploding demand for team messaging.
 Compared with individual groups and business units downloading their preferred apps—which often don’t communicate with each other— IT can standardise on an enterprise-wide solution.
-This approach greatly enhances collaboration by breaking down the walls that now commonly exist between siloed teams and incompatible apps.
 Bringing team messaging into the IT fold further provides greater security as well as easier management by enabling integration with existing phone and business systems.

 Like it or not, team messaging is coming to your organisation.
 The best way to prevent it from becoming a stealth IT headache is to get ahead of users.
 Cisco Webex Teams provides all the features and user-friendliness of the most popular consumer-grade apps.
 At the same time, it provides the robust security, control, and administration required by enterprises.
 It’s the best of both worlds — user approved and IT vetted.